keith-turner/accumulo-testing/sstest/report.md

 Since the test seemed constrained by datanodes when scaling up, tried scaling down in D833 and D832 in order to see a relative difference.
 If the clusted had had more than 3 data nodes, would have tried increasing the replication of the data in DFS for testing purposes.

 The tablet servers and scan servers were configured with a small amount of RAM : 1.5G.
 This would result in a small block cache.
-It would be good to adjust the block cache settings and JVM memory to attempt to make tablets data fit in cache and rerun the test.
-This should cause the suspected DN bottlenecks to go away.
+Also the table setting `table.cache.block.enable` was set to false for all test, so only the index data in the ci table was cached.
+It would be good to enable the cache and see what that looks like.

 # Conclusion